What is Embrilliance?

 How can I learn to use Embrilliance software?

 You should watch Embrilliance’s videos on YouTube.
 Embrilliance has a large collection of free tutorials to help you learn how their software works.
+For more specific links, see my previous post re: embroidery digitizing lessons.

 How much is Embrilliance software?